Moïse de Camondo: Biography

 He married Irène Cahen d'Anvers (1872 -1963), daughter of Louis Cahen d'Anvers, in 1891.
 They separated in August 1897 after her affair with de Camondo's stable master, Count Charles Sampieri, whom she would later marry and divorce after her divorce from Camondo in 1902.
 The children, Nissim and Béatrice, remained with de Camondo.
 The mansion was completed in 1914, but his son did not reside there very long, as he rejoined the French Army to fight in The Great War.
 It had been de Camondo's great hope that his son, whom he adored, would take over the family empire.

 Following Nissim's death in 1917, de Camondo closed all banking activities.
 He largely withdrew from society and devoted himself primarily to his collection and to hosting dinners for a club of gourmets at regular intervals.
 Camondo died in 1935, and the museum opened the following year.

 He donated the home to Paris's Decorative Arts society as a museum (Musée Nissim de Camondo) in honor of the loss of his son Nissim in World War I. In addition to the collection, the meticulously-restored service areas, elevator and woodwork of the mansion are noteworthy.

-During the German occupation of France during World War II, his daughter, Béatrice, her husband Léon Reinach, and their two children, Fanny and Bertrand, all were murdered in the Auschwitz concentration camp.
-Moïse's widow Irène survived by escaping to a villa in the south of France.
-Irène married again, to the Italian Count of Sampieri.
+During the German occupation of France during World War II, his daughter, Béatrice, her ex-husband, Léon Reinach, and their two children, Fanny and Bertrand, were all murdered in the Auschwitz concentration camp.
+Irène, the Ex-wife of Moise spent the war in hiding in Paris (apartment rue de la Tour) using her Italian name and passport.
+As her daughter Béatrice's sole inheritor, Irène received the large de Camondo fortune, that she would squander in the casinos of the French Riviera.